aaliimamm/aaliimamm/README.md

 ## **Full Stack Developer | DevOps | Founder | Laravel Specialist**

 >Hi there!
 Great to see you here.
-I build modern web and mobile applications, primarily using Next.js.
-I specialize in turning SaaS ideas into apps that people actually use.
+I build modern web and mobile applications for living, primarily using Laravel & Vue.
+I also specialized in turning SaaS ideas into apps that people actually use.

 <br/>